-What is the CPA Exam Blueprint?
+What are CPA Exam Blueprints?

 The test will also be comprised of fewer MCQs and more TBSs.
 The latter will assess these higher order skills and is comprised of 600 representative tasks that are designed to measure your content knowledge and skills.
 These changes are consistent with AICPA’s commitment to protect the public interest and to better prepare you for the present-day business world.

 - 1.Becker CPA Review Course Endorsed by Big 4 Accounting Firms

 - 2.Surgent CPA Prep Course Best Technology + MacBook + Save $1,300